astutus/olimp.run/src/content/post/atomic-habits/law1-make-it-obvious.md

 - Implementation intentions are helpful for structure, but often lack craving and reward.
 - Tiny Habits Recipe (habit stacking) works because it builds on existing cues and rhythms.
 - Even automated actions reflect identity — quietly but powerfully.
-- **Environment shapes behavior more than motivation does — especially over time.**
+- Environment shapes behavior more than motivation does — especially over time.
-- **Avoidance is stronger than resistance: don’t fight cues, eliminate or design them.**
+- Avoidance is stronger than resistance: don’t fight cues, eliminate or design them.
-- **Good habits need visible cues — place them in your path, not your drawer.**
+- Good habits need visible cues — place them in your path, not your drawer.
-- **Assign clear functions to physical spaces — reinforce context for consistent behavior.**
+- Assign clear functions to physical spaces — reinforce context for consistent behavior.
+- Willpower is finite — win without fighting by removing the cue.